-Peer to peer is more robust.
-(Taking it still further, how about everything be sneakernets?)
+Taking it further, how about everything be sneakernets?

 - Private.
 None of your data is ever stored anywhere else than on your computers.
 There is no central server that might be compromised, legally or illegally.